Sybit-Education/Sybit-Education/README.md

 # Sybit-Education
-Websiet of Organisation on Github.
+Website of Organisation on Github.